DecisionsDev/odm-docker-kubernetes/platform/azure/README-GATEWAY.md

 # Deploying IBM Operational Decision Manager with Application Gateway for Containers (AGC) supporting Gateway API on Azure AKS

 The aim of this complementary documentation is to explain how to replace the deprecated **NGINX Ingress Controller** with the **Application Gateway for Containers (AGC) and ALB controller** leveraging Kubernetes **Gateway API**.

 You can read more about [Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview).
-In this tutorial, we will use the Managed by ALB Controller deployment strategy for its ease of use.
+In this tutorial, we use the Managed by ALB Controller deployment strategy for its ease of use.

 ## Prerequisites